dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Response

 `version` (`text`): The version of the standard used.
 It must match the `version` from the request.

-`networks`: A list of networks on which the user has agreed the relying party can operate.
-This should be a subset of the `networks` from the original request.
-- `chainId` (`text`): The chain id of the network as described in the [CAIP-2](https://github.com/icvc/icp-namespace/blob/caip2/caip2.md) standard.
-- `name` (`text`, optional): An optional user-friendly name of the network.
-- `rpcUrl` (`text`, optional): An optional custom RPC URL associated with the network.

 `scopes`: A list of permission scope objects that the signer supports and the user has agreed the relying party can be granted.
 This must be a subset of the `scopes` field from the original request.
 Permission scope properties:
 - `scopeId` (`text`): Currently only the value `"icrc25_canister_call"` is supported.